 The Consolidated Plan serves as the framework for a community-wide dialogue to identify housing and community development priorities that align and focus funding from the US Department of Housing and Urban Development (HUD) Office of Community Planning and Development.
 This plan establishes the goals for the expenditure of annual allocations from HUD's formula block grant programs which include: Community Development Block Grant (CDBG) Program, HOME Investment Partnerships (HOME) Program, Emergency Solutions Grant (ESG) Program, and Housing Opportunities for Persons With AIDS (HOPWA) Program.
-The City of Tulsa receives just over \$5.0 million in year from HUD formula grants.
+The City of Tulsa receives approximately \$5.0 million a year from HUD formula grants, subject to Federal appropriations.
 This plan is required to be updated every 5 years.